Pedagogical Coordinating Team

 She worked to develop and implement Australia’s first Intergenerational Care Program and has presented at various interstate conferences.
 Mel co-authors and presents professional learning for New Horizons Preschool.

 She is passionate about the Reggio Emilia Educational Project, the image of a competent child and collaborative work environments.

 Service Coordinator Lenah Valley Campus

-Kathryn has been working in the Early Education and Care sector for the past ten years, joining the New Horizons Team in 2015.
+Kathryn Whittle has been working in the Early Education and Care sector for the past 10 years, joining the New Horizons team in 2015.
 Kathryn has always focused on the magic of childhood, a love of learning and a desire to create change.
 She is passionate about the possibilities of re-imagining early childhood education and she continues to advocate for children being active participants within the community.
 Kathryn strongly believes that each child holds the key to unlocking their own unique potential and our role, as co-researchers is to listen, to foster and to learn alongside children.

-Joanna has been part of the dedicated team of educators at New Horizons Preschool for the past five years.
+Jo Gutierrez has been part of the dedicated team of educators at New Horizons Preschool for the past five years.
 She has a Bachelor of Art Education and a Bachelor of Design from the UNSW College of Fine Arts.
 Jo has worked in multiple roles as an Early Childhood Educator, Secondary School Visual Art Teacher and a Graphic and Object Designer.
 Currently, she is the Atelierista across both campuses at New Horizons.
 Jo’s role is to work alongside the educators to support the children and provide opportunities for them to express ideas and explore a variety of art media.

 Jo is passionate about the language of creative arts, creating pathways for educators and children to connect, whilst fostering artistic and imaginative thinking.
 She is committed to honouring The Hundred Languages and she feels privileged to be able to collaborate with and learn from her fellow researchers, designers and artists; the children.